Top Five Tips For Patients Trying Cannabis For The First Time

 Every new thing we try has a learning curve.
 Cannabis is expensive, so use these tips to maximize your experience and your budget.

-Medicating with cannabis introduces a big learning curve that can take many first time consumers by surprise.
-How much do you take?
+Medicating with cannabis introduces a big learning curve for first time cannabis patients.
+A first session can take many first time consumers by surprise.
+Further, first time cannabis patients generally have a lot of questions.
+For example, how much do you take?
 What’s the best way to consume?
 What happens if you take too much?
 Isn’t all cannabis the same?
 So many questions and so little guidance, it seems.
 Sometimes it’s just nice to have some starter tips.

 Well, those questions are tough to answer, generally, but can be solved on a case by case basis and a little experimentation.
 Cannabis is a personalized medicine because the strain that works for your neighbor might not work for you, or the strain may work but the dose does not.
 This is not unlike pharmaceuticals, but the missing piece for cannabis medicine, at this time, is that there is very little guidance for treatment and dosage.
 That will change as cannabis becomes more mainstream.